Taxation of Polish companies from A to Z

 The group of payers of the corporate income tax include limited partnerships, limited joint-stock partnerships, limited liability companies, joint-stock companies, simple joint-stock companies and some general partnerships (as described above).

 A company being a CIT payer is obliged to tax its income on an ongoing basis generally at the rate of 19% or 9%.
-The CIT rate of 9% is applied to the taxation of income other than capital gains and can be used e.g. by the so-called small taxpayers, i.e. by companies whose turnover in the previous tax year did not exceed EUR 2 million gross.
+The CIT rate of 9% is applied to the taxation of income other than capital gains and can be used e.g. by the so-called small taxpayers, i.e. by commercial companies whose turnover in the previous tax year did not exceed EUR 2 million gross.

 The payment of profit to a shareholder of a company being a CIT payer results in the occurrence of revenue on the part of the shareholder and the necessity to tax it at 19% PIT/CIT (depending on the status).
 Therefore, in the economic sense, the effect of double taxation is created (first at the company level, then at the shareholder level).